Prominent Chinese activist on trial, refuses to defend himself

 Xu has also campaigned for the rights of children from rural areas, who lack the required residence permit, to be educated in cities where many live with their migrant worker parents.

+Friends of Xu, whose wife gave birth last week, say he remains unafraid.
+In a video-taped message from a detention centre issued last August, Xu, wearing handcuffs and an orange vest, urged the Chinese people to fight for their rights.

-(Additional reporting by Maxim Duncan and Michael Martina, and Venus Wu in HONG KONG; Editing by Raju Gopalakrishnan)
+(Additional reporting by Venus Wu in Hong Kong and Maxim Duncan in Beijing; Editing by Raju Gopalakrishnan)